Jacob Rees-Mogg: Political ideology

-Rees-Mogg's political views have been described as High Tory, reactionary, traditionalist, nationalist, socially conservative, and right-wing populist, although he has rejected that description stating that he stands for "popular policies, not populist policies".
+Rees-Mogg's political views have been described as High Tory, reactionary, traditionalist, nationalist, socially conservative, and right-wing populist.
+He has rejected his description as a right-wing populist, stating that he stands for "popular policies, not populist policies".
+In 2023, Rees-Mogg identified as a national conservative.

 Rees-Mogg is a staunch monarchist and a member of the Cornerstone Group.